 Circular economy: All new products to be fully recyclable or re-usable by 2023

 The circular economy is another central pillar of the Wienerberger Sustainability Program 2023: In the future, all new Wienerberger products are to be fully re-usable or recyclable.
 Moreover, Wienerberger is continuously increasing the amount of secondary raw materials and recycled substances in its production.
 In the plastic pipes sector, the current targets were achieved two years earlier than originally planned: In 2020, the amount of secondary raw materials used was increased to 83 kilograms per ton of products.

 Biodiversity & environment: Biodiversity program for all sites

 Wienerberger is making every effort to protect the environment and is therefore elaborating biodiversity programs for all its production sites and clay pits.
 This also includes measures to recultivate and renature depleted clay extraction sites or making them available for appropriate subsequent use.

 The protection and preservation of our environment is firmly embedded in Wienerberger’s perception of its corporate mission: We respect nature reserves, use resources sparingly, and foster biodiversity at our production sites.
 Over the past 40 years, the world has seen an unprecedented loss of biodiversity – a development we must counteract.
-Our current best-practice examples include the beehives for 80,000 bees on the roof of Wienerberger’s Vienna headquarters, cooperation between Wienerberger Germany and the WWF, and our renaturing projects at depleted clay pits.
+Our current best-practice examples include the beehives for 80,000 bees on the roof of Wienerberger’s Vienna headquarters and our renaturing projects at depleted clay pits.

 Employees: 15% women in senior management positions by 2023